-Tuesdays are the days I showcase my work on this blog.
-Today I’d like to give an excerpt from my first novel, Island Song, which takes place in an island paradise.
-This story was awarded the Qbliss Magazine’s Excellence in LGBT Literature Award.
+Tuesdays are the days I showcase my own writing on this blog.
+Today I like to share an excerpt from my first published novel, Island Song.
+It’s an enchanted story that takes place on the big island of Hawaii.

 Buy Link: http://tinyurl.com/4l2oxlc

 After watching his lover’s long and painful slide into death, there is no peace for Garrett Davidson.
 Grief eats at him.
 In a desperate bid to survive, he flees to a secluded Hawaiian refuge.
 There he intends to write a memoir about his relationship with Marc, hoping the process will bring closure, restore his sanity, and kick-start a career in writing.
 He meets a captivating island native, Songoree, who offers promises of enlightenment and spiritual healing—but Garrett can only achieve it by abandoning his personal history.
 Can Garrett endure an excruciating journey that will tear him to pieces, wreak havoc among his friends, and break his despairing heart?
 Is it possible to attain fulfillment, even love, by surrendering everything you cherish?
 To survive, Garrett must find the answers.

 Garrett slept through the night undisturbed until light bled through the open window.
 With the growing light came the dream.
 Within the universe surrounded by his skull, he relived an experience that he and Marc had had several years earlier while scuba diving off the coast of Baja, Mexico.

 They swam in a blue-green world thirty feet below the surface in the Sea of Cortez.
 Garrett loved to swim facing up so he could watch their bubbles float away, mingling together as they raced to the surface.
 It seemed magical.

 The freedom of weightlessness brought a joy so intense it was agonizing.